YidiLiu1216/fashion_pattern_replacement/README.md

 - NVIDIA GPU, Python3
 - Tensorflow-gpu
-- various standard Python packages
+- various standard Python packages in requirement.txt
+- Pillow
 Notes:
 - The program was tested on tensorflow-gpu 2.3.1 with cuda 10.1 and cudnn 7.6
 - The program requires your opencv-contrib-python and opencv-python in the same version